 Entities and context syntax

-When you want to authorize a user request by using the Authorizer::is_authorized() function, that API requires a list of policies along with the list of entities and a list of other context information that Cedar uses in its evaluation of the request.
+When you want to authorize a user request by using the Authorizer::is_authorized() function, that API requires a list of policies along with the list of entities and a request that Cedar uses in its evaluation of the request.

 To construct that list of entities or context information, the Cedar public API provides functions such as: